keone/crypto-reading-list/README.md

 Why is crypto important?
 ===========================
 * [Why decentralization matters](https://cdixon.org/2018/02/18/why-decentralization-matters) (Chris Dixon, 2018) -
-  discusses the pattern of new technology progressing from innovation to extraction (from cooperation with their ecosystem to eventual competition), such as Apple initially encouraging developers to build on iOS, to now charging 30% on all in-store purchases.
+  discusses the pattern of new technology progressing from innovation to extraction (from cooperation with their ecosystem to eventual competition).
+For example consider Apple's transition from early days of encouraging developers to build on iOS, to now charging 30% on all in-store purchases.
   Discusses how crypto solves this by aligning the network with its participants.
 * [Bitcoin for the open-minded skeptic](https://www.matthuang.com/bitcoin_for_the_open_minded_skeptic) (Matt Huang, 2020)
 * [7 things to read about bitcoin](https://www.paradigm.xyz/2020/05/7-things-to-read-about-bitcoin-for-institutional-investors/) (Matt Huang, 2020)
 * [Crypto tokens: a breakthrough in open design](https://cdixon.org/2017/05/27/crypto-tokens-a-breakthrough-in-open-network-design) (Chris Dixon, 2017) -